bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 Note: when fully decoded, the above `merkleblock` message provided the TXID for a single transaction that matched the filter.
-In the network traffic dump this output was taken from, the full transaction belonging to that TXID was sent immediately after the the `merkleblock` message as a `tx` message.
+In the network traffic dump this output was taken from, the full transaction belonging to that TXID was sent immediately after the `merkleblock` message as a `tx` message.

 **Parsing A MerkleBlock**